-In the Bankrate survey, a third of respondents indicated that they had taken an early withdrawal because of unemployment.
+A common reason cited for taking an early withdrawal is job loss.
 If that’s the main cause of your financial distress, be sure that you file for unemployment and collect any benefits that you’re eligible for.
 While it likely won’t fill the gap completely, it helps.

 4. Get a home equity loan or HELOC

 A home can be a great asset – you can’t live in a stock, after all – but it does come with some drawbacks, especially if you have a mortgage.
 A mortgage can limit your financial flexibility, for example, and owning a house can tie up your money, making it hard to access.

 That’s where a home equity loan or a home equity line of credit (HELOC) comes in.
 A home equity loan can give you a lump sum at one time, and often carries a lower rate.
 But you’ll be taking an installment loan and stuck with making an additional monthly mortgage payment.
 Your home is the collateral for the loan, so be sure you can meet the payments or you run the risk of losing your residence.